MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 ms.service: terminal
 ---

-# Global settings in the Windows Terminal
+# Global settings in Windows Terminal

 The properties listed below affect the entire terminal window, regardless of the profile settings.
 These should be placed at the root of your settings.json file.